upendrasingh-63/intel_project/README.md

-# Pixelation Correction AI Model
+# Detect pixelated image and correct it

 This project aims to detect and correct pixelated images using a deep learning model.
 The backend is implemented with Flask, and TensorFlow is used for loading the model and performing image processing.